All Episodes

 We suspect the real reason for Obama's passivity in Libya is more ideological than practical.

-He and his White House team believe that any U.S. action will somehow be tainted if it isn't wrapped in UN or pan-Arab approval.
+He and his White House team believe that any U.S. action will somehow be tainted if it isn't wrapped in U.N. or pan-Arab approval.

 And even though it would not require the deployment of U.S. troops, in other words, the journal here is saying that Obama's hamstrung because of the way they've criticized the Bush administration.

-And it was a horrible mistake, and Bush went into Afghanistan.
+Bush went into Iraq, and it was a horrible mistake, and Bush went into Afghanistan.

-It was a horrible mistake, and all this, all that never-ending year after year after year of criticism of Iraq has now handcuffed Obama.
+And all that never-ending year after year after year of criticism of Iraq has now handcuffed Obama.

 He can't do anything that might appear Bushian or Bush-like.